killera/killera.github.com/_posts/2018-10-23-performance-tuning-checklist.md

 | //Don't set                                                        | 150316           |
 | cell.SetAttribute(new OpenXmlAttribute("", "t", "", "inlineStr")); | 168932           |

-So choose the third way, as there are still some cell type is number.
+Based on the above result, I choosed the third approach.

-But it still cost ~ 3 minutes, and at the same time I found the memory consumption is very high (~13 G).
-So I continue investigating, and I found that there are two ways to write excel: **Open XML SDK DOM Approach** and **Open XML SDK SAX-Like Approach**.
-And it's said the later consumes less memory[^1].
+But it still costs ~ 3 minutes, and at the same time I found the memory consumption is very high (~13 G).
+After further investigation, I found that there are two ways to write excel: **Open XML SDK DOM Approach** and **Open XML SDK SAX-Like Approach**.
+And it's said that the later consumes less memory[^1].

 Here is the result for different approaches: